Abirpothi

 Henri Matisse

-Due to advancing age and illness, he stopped painting as Matisse realised that he could create colourful art just by cutting his paper into various shapes. .
+Due to advancing age and illness, artist Henri Matisse stopped painting as he realised that he could create colourful art just by cutting his paper into various shapes.
 His work played a significant role in supporting the importance of ornament in modern art.
-The use of colour and pattern in his work is frequently purposefully disorienting and uncomfortable, despite the fact that he is widely considered a painter who is committed to joy and contentment.
+The use of colour and pattern in his work is frequently purposefully disorienting and uncomfortable, even though he is widely considered a painter who is committed to joy and contentment.

-1. Henri Matisse became the leader of Fauvism on the back of an art critic’s comment calling Henri Matisses and other artists “Fauves” or wild beasts in French.
+1. Henri Matisse became the leader of Fauvism on the back of an art critic’s comment calling Henri Matisse and other artists “Fauves” or wild beasts in French.

 2. He was the first painter to create large-scale cut paper collages, which he termed as “Painting with Scissors”.